wangziqi2013/wangziqi2013.github.io/_posts/2021-09-06-nightcore.markdown

 2. The degree of concurrency needs to be limited to the product of request throughput and request service time.
-   Too much parallelism would be unnecessary as there is no request to serve; Too little will be problematic as requests will begin to accumulate.
+   Too much parallelism would be unnecessary as there is no request to serve; Too little will be problematic as requests will begin to accumulate;

+3. Generally speaking, serverless can be made more efficient by using event-driven I/O for handling network traffic, and using named pipes / shared memory IPC for sending messages.

 This paper presents Nightcore, a serverless framework optimized for latency and throughput.
 Nightcore is motivated by the two critical requirements of serverless architecture: Latency and throughput.
 Existing frameworks are incapable of